aws-samples/getting-started-with-amazon-workspaces-workshop-template/README.md

 - 1 public subnet
 - Internet gateway, NAT gateway and related routes

-This template uses an AWS Lambda function to ensure the subnets are created in an avaliability zone supported by AppStream 2.0.
+This template uses an AWS Lambda function to ensure the subnets are created in an avaliability zone supported by Workspaces.
 For supported Avaliablity Zones, refer to the [Amazon WorkSpaces Administration Guide](https://docs.aws.amazon.com/workspaces/latest/adminguide/azs-workspaces.html).

 ## Instructions
 1. Navigate to the AWS CloudFormation console.